Click here to view all Chapters hosting 2023 basic training classes.

 Texas Master Naturalists not only get their feet wet and their hands dirty, but while doing so, they spend time in a natural setting.
 Members learn about different plant and animal species, and maybe even find something new: one member, in fact, discovered a new plant species.

-To become a Texas Master Naturalist, each volunteer:
+How to become a Texas Master Naturalist:

 - Master Naturalist Trainees must successfully complete an approved training program with at least 40 hours of combined field and classroom instruction though a Texas Master Naturalist Chapter.